ilabcode/pyhgf/docs/source/notebooks/0-Creating_networks.md

 $$\theta = \{\theta_1, ..., \theta_{k}\}$$

 is the parameter set, and each parameter is a set of real values.
 Nodes' parameters can be used to register sufficient statistics of the distributions as well as various coupling weights.
-This component is registered as the `parameters_structure` dictionary.
+This component is registered as the `attributes` dictionary.

 The *shape* of the hierarchical structure is defined by its [adjacency list](https://en.wikipedia.org/wiki/Adjacency_list), which registers the connections between a node and other nodes from the network.